CultivateHQ/cultivateHQ.com/source/posts/2014-02-24-pseudo-random-number-generator-in-elixir.html.markdown

 <br>
 <div class="callout">
   <strong>UPDATE</strong>: since this post was written Erlang 18 was released.
 Erlang 18 now contains a <code>rand</code> module that provides a seeded PRNG.
 Calling <code>:rand.uniform</code> instead of <code>:random.uniform</code> negates the need for seeding unless you specifically change the algorithm being used.
 See <a href="http://erlang.org/doc/man/rand.html">the docs</a> for more info.

+  Thanks to José Valim (Plataformatec) for the heads up.
 </div>

 I recently started learning Elixir and decided for my first "real" project to implement a basic genetic algorithm.
 I like to do this to kick the tyres on a new language because it's a non-trivial problem that gives you a good idea of what it's like to work with that language.